krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 ### The First "Aha" Moment: `-enable-16bit-types`

 Something still wasn't matching up.
 I started digging through Slang's codebase and documentation to understand what compilation flags it was setting under the hood.
-That's when I found it—buried in the compiler's DXIL backend code, Slang automatically enables 16-bit type support when targeting Shader Model 6.2 or higher.
+That's when I found it.
+Buried in the compiler's DXIL backend code, Slang automatically enables 16-bit type support when targeting Shader Model 6.2 or higher.

 This flag, `-enable-16bit-types`, enables native 8-bit and 16-bit type alignment.
 Without it, DXC conservatively pads smaller types to 32-bit boundaries, which wastes memory bandwidth and degrades cache efficiency.
 My native HLSL build wasn't using this flag at all.

 This seemed like the smoking gun.
-If this was the source of the 30% performance difference, then the comparison wasn't apples-to-apples—Slang was simply using a better default configuration.
+If this was the source of the 30% performance difference, then the comparison wasn't apples-to-apples.
+Slang was simply using a better default configuration.
 I immediately updated my native HLSL build:

 ```cmake
 COMPILE_OPTIONS -O3 -enable-16bit-types